kokokuo/scraper-fourone-jobs/README.md

-# 1111jobs-cracker
+# scraper-fourone-jobs
-This is a anti-scraping cracker for extracting apply information of [1111 Jobs website](https://1111.com.tw).
-The website 1111Jobs
+This is a anti-scraping cracker for extracting apply information of one of Taiwan famous [jobs recruiting website](https://1111.com.tw).